Persian Cossack Brigade: Origin, purpose and makeup

-Russian attitudes towards Iran in the 19th century were a mixture of patronising contempt for an "Oriental" country along with a genuine respect for Qajar shahs as fellow monarchs who were the rightful rulers of Iran.
+Russian attitudes towards Iran in the 19th century were a mixture of patronising contempt for an "Oriental" country along with a genuine respect for Qajar Shahs as fellow monarchs who were the rightful rulers of Iran.
 In spite of the religious divide between Orthodox Russia and Muslim Iran, there was a sense of monarchial solidarity held by elites in both nations that regarded all monarchs regardless of their religion to be entitled to respect and obedience from their subjects.
-Though Russian-Iranian relations in the 19th century were far from harmonious, the Qajar shahs-most notably Naser al-Din-who ruled as absolute monarchs had an instinctive preference for Russia, whose autocratic political system was so close to their own.
+Though Russian-Iranian relations in the 19th century not very harmonious, the Qajar Shahs (most notably Naser al-Din, who ruled as an absolute monarch) had an instinctive preference for Russia, whose autocratic political system was close to their own.
 The so-called "Great Game" as competition for influence in Asia between the British and Russian empires had the effect of preserving Iranian independence at a time when Iran was becoming dangerously close to becoming to use a modern term a "failed state".
-Neither the British nor the Russians would tolerate Iran being annexed to the other rival empire, and so both powers acted to preserve Iran as a state.
+Neither the British nor the Russians would tolerate Iran being annexed to the other rival empire, so both powers acted to preserve Iran as a state.
 There was a gradual breakdown in the authority of the Iranian state during the later Qajar era as corruption was so rampant to the point of pushing Iran to the brink of bankruptcy.
 Corruption was epidemic during the reign of Naser al-Din.
-The shah held semi-annual auctions where all the offices of the Iranian state were sold to the highest bidder and in turn were allowed to plunder whatever office they had purchased.
+The Shah held semi-annual auctions where all the offices of the Iranian state were sold to the highest bidder and in turn were allowed to plunder whatever office they had purchased.
 Only loans from Russia and Britain prevented Iran from actually going bankrupt, and in return both Britain and Russia received special rights in Iran.
 Naser al-Din's brother famously compared Iran to "a lump of sugar in a glass of water" that was slowly melting away as corruption hallowed out the Qajar state.
 Based on the way that the Iranian state was dissolving in the later Qajar era to the rampant corruption, Iran would have almost certainly been annexed to either to the British or the Russian empires, and only the fact that neither empire considered it acceptable to see Iran annexed to the other rival empire prevented Iran from being annexed.
-Russian policy in Iran was to preserve Iran, but at the same time to keep Iran so weak that it would never being capable of challenging Russia.
-In this context, providing Naser al-Din with a Cossack brigade that was properly trained, paid and armed would make ensure that the Shah would be just strong enough to keep the Peacock Throne, but never so strong as to challenge Russian influence in Iran.
+Russian policy in Iran was to preserve Iran, but at the same time to keep Iran so weak that it would never be capable of challenging Russia.